BimaAdi/Writing-Python-code-like-Typescript/README.md

 # Writing Python code like Typescript
-This repository store blog and code example on the blog "Writing Python code like Typescript". you can see full blog on dev.to []() or on this repo [blog](Blog.md).
+This repository store blog and code example on the blog "Writing Python code like Typescript". you can see full blog on dev.to [https://dev.to/bimaadi/writing-python-code-like-typescript-1le](https://dev.to/bimaadi/writing-python-code-like-typescript-1le) or on this repo [blog](Blog.md).
-TODO add dev.to link

 ## Requirement
 - python 3.12